joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 01 - Set up.md

 Under "Accounts" click "Sign in to Microsoft 365"2️⃣ and log in with your own Microsoft 365 account.
 You can get a free Microsoft 365 subscription for development purposes by joining the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program).

 > [!NOTE]
-> The Microsoft 365 Developer Program doesn't include Copilot for Microsoft 365 licenses.
+> The Microsoft 365 Developer Program doesn't include Microsoft 365 Copilot licenses.
 As such, if you decide to use a developer tenant, you will be able to test the sample only as a Message Extension.

 ![Logging into Microsoft 365 from within Teams Toolkit](./images/01-04-Setup-TTK-01.png)